Table of Contents

 - Employee brings files home from work: There’s a reason why larger corporations lock down USB drive access.
 Employees might think it’s harmless to take their work home and store data on their devices, but it can lead to a data leak should the device get lost or insecurely stored.

-- Password misuse: Employees that write down their passwords or store them insecurely could disclose them accidentally to a third party.
+- Password misuse: Employees who write down passwords or insecurely store them could disclose them accidentally to a third party.
 Strong passwords are key to preventing breaches and data loss, which is why it’s so important to educate your people on password awareness and best practices.

 - Outdated software: Developers patch software with known vulnerabilities, but administrators must take the initiative to install them.
-Security patches should be installed immediately, or attackers could take advantage of vulnerable systems that store data.
+Security patches should be installed immediately, or attackers could exploit vulnerable data storage systems.

-- Software misconfigurations: When software is not configured properly to store files or data, it could openly disclose data without administrators being aware of the issue.
+- Software misconfigurations: When software is not configured properly to store files or data, it could openly disclose data without administrators being aware.

-- Development server compromise: Development environments are often loosely protected, but production data is replicated to the development server for access by developers.
-That might seem harmless, but developers could potentially configure the server or the environment to disclose data.
+- Development server compromise: Development environments are often loosely protected, but developers replicate production data to the development server for access.
+That might seem harmless, but developers could potentially configure the server or the environment in a way that discloses data.

-- The Veterans Administration lost 26.5 million records with sensitive data, including social security numbers and date of birth information, after an employee took data home.
+- The Veterans Administration lost 26.5 million records with sensitive data, including social security numbers and date-of-birth, after an employee took data home.

-- Idaho Power Company in Boise, Idaho, was victim to a data leak after they sold used hard drives containing sensitive files and confidential information on eBay.
+- Idaho Power Company in Boise was victim to a data leak after they sold used hard drives containing sensitive files and confidential information on eBay.

-- Loyola University computers containing sensitive student information had been disposed of without wiping the hard drives.
+- Loyola University computers disposed of hard drives containing sensitive student information without wiping them.
 The result was the disclosure of social security numbers and financial aid records.

-- An error in a Texas University’s software allowed users with access to also access names, courses, and grades for 12,000 students.
+- An error in Texas University’s software allowed unauthorized users to access names, courses, and grades for 12,000 students.

 How Proofpoint Can Help

-Identifying misconfigurations and gaps in data loss prevention (DLP) requires staff that knows how to monitor and scan for these issues.
-Many organisations don’t have the personnel to properly plan for disasters and build infrastructure to secure data from unintentional data leaks.
+Identifying misconfigurations and gaps in data loss prevention (DLP) requires staff that can monitor and scan for these issues.
+Many organizations lack the personnel to properly plan for disasters and build infrastructure to secure data from unintentional data leaks.
 Proofpoint can take you from start to finish to design a data loss prevention plan and implement it.
-We have information protection experts to help you classify data, automate data procedures, stay compliant with regulatory requirements, and build infrastructure that supports effective data governance.
+Our information protection experts help you classify data, automate data procedures, comply with regulatory requirements, and build infrastructure that supports effective data governance.